JHying/personal-profile/README.md

 | 🔭 [**distributed-tracing-reference**](https://github.com/JHying/distributed-tracing-reference) | End-to-end OpenTelemetry context propagation across HTTP, WebSocket, thread pools, and schedulers — including a version tag that doubles as W3C baggage and an Istio routing header. |
 | 🧩 [**db-as-code**](https://github.com/JHying/db-as-code) | Flagship reference: a schema-as-code workflow with CI gates, squash-mode source of truth, Expand–Contract zero-downtime migrations, and a two-layer Entity↔schema contract test. |

-> "The goal of software architecture is to minimize the human resources required to build and maintain the required system." — Robert C. Martin

 ### How I approach systems

 - **Evaluate decisions across layers.** Architecture choices ripple — a service boundary decision affects the data layer, the deployment pipeline, and how SRE on-calls at 3 AM.
 I try to reason through those cross-cutting impacts before they become incidents.